 The pond at Lake Pointe is a wonderful asset supported by our annual dues.
 In addition to serving as an important part of the subdivisions storm-water control system, It is also a fishing and recreational benefit enjoyed by the resident of Lake Pointe Estates.
 The pond was stocked years ago with Blue Gill and Bass and is supported by occasional stocking of feeder minnows.
 Catching these fish is source of enjoyment by our residents young and old.
 It is also a tempting spot for non-residents to fish here as well.
 Our pond has even been featured on websites highlighting local fishing hot spots encouraging those who don't live here to check it out; another definite case of useful technology being put to dubious use.

 We attempt to discourage all non-dues paying trespassers so that we don't have to restock the fish – at our expense - and to keep our grounds clean.
 It is difficult however, to determine who is a dues paying member and who is not.
-Therefore the board is offering a simple, low-key way of identifying members.
-We are asking that you carry a Lake Pointe "bobber" with you when fishing down by the pond, (see sample image on the left) The bobbers are about 2 1/2 " in diameter can be attached to your tackle box or belt loop or where ever it is visible.
+Therefore the board is offering a simple, low-tech way of identifying members.
+We are asking that you carry a Lake Pointe "bobber" with you when fishing down by the pond, (see sample image on the left) The bobbers are about 2 1/2 " in diameter can be attached to your tackle box or belt loop or where ever it is visible or leave it on the dashbord of your car if parking near the path..
 Carrying the bobber is completely voluntary but it is our hope that it will avoid having to confront members who are rightfully enjoying the pond.

 Lake Pointe Estates Homeowners Associations restrictions and covenants require that we all install the same approved mailbox pictured above